carpentries/instructor-training/_episodes/02-practice-learning.md

 > 1. On a piece of paper, draw a concept map of the same concept you discussed in the last activity, but this time without the analogy.
 What are 3-4 core
 > concepts involved?
 How are those concepts related?
 >
-> 2. In the etherpad, write some notes on this process.
+> 2. In the Etherpad, write some notes on this process.
 Was it frustrating?
 Do you think it would be a useful exercise prior to teaching about your topic?
 > What would be necessary for a learner to complete such an exercise?
 {: .challenge}